 All the cards in the game are called trait cards, but each one serves multiple functions.
 At the start of the round, every player bids one of their cards to the watering hole.
 What card each player contributed is kept secret.
 Each card has a food number in the upper left corner.

 This number dictates how much food that card will tribute to the watering hole later in the round.
 This is an important part of your strategy because you not only decide which card you are willing to give up to the watering hole, but how much food you want to contribute to the watering hole’s stock.
-Because you win the game by eating as much food as possible, but you also want to try and steal the other players of food at every turn.
+You win the game by eating as much food as possible, but you also want to try and steal the other players of food at every turn.
 Cruel, but effective.

 You have to plan and decide what you think you can do that round, and whether or not you should contribute a card that adds a lot of food, a little or none.
 Some cards even have negative value, actually removing the contribution of others.